 Every year on August 14th, Pakistan gets decked up in all its glory to celebrate its Independence Day with incredible pomp and show.
 Every Pakistani’s heartthrobs with a sentiment of patriotism and unity; and remembering the freedom fighters and great leaders like Quaid-e-Azam who made it possible for the Indian Muslims to live peacefully and independently in a separate motherland, today known as Pakistan.

-Pakistan on Wednesday, August 14 2019, will celebrate it’s 73rd Independence Day which marks the transfer of power by British viceroy to the new Pakistani government in Karachi.
+Pakistan on August 14, will celebrate its 75th Independence Day which marks the transfer of power by the British viceroy to the new Pakistani government in Karachi.
 Pakistan achieved independence when the British left India and partitioned the subcontinent in 1947.

 - A 31-gun salute in Islamabad, and a 21-gun salute in all provincial headquarters